a-lmx/gearlist-api/README.md

 - list of users lists
   - get '/users/:id/lists'

-- list of items in a list
+- Information about a list
+  - get '/lists/:id/'
-  - get '/lists/:id/items'
+  - or get 'lists/:id/items' ?

 - create new list
   - post '/lists'